rimonim/working_predictions/exploratory_analysis.md

 ```
 ![Exp 1.2 Correlation Matrix](figures/exp1.2corrplot.png)

 Sure enough!
-This looks like strong initial evidence for individual differences in the extent to which participants are reliant on global (i.e. non-cue dependent) predictions.
+This looks like initial evidence for individual differences in the extent to which participants are reliant on global (i.e. non-cue dependent) predictions.

 Is this pattern also in the experiment 1.1 results?
 Maybe.
 There, `AXtoAY_diff` and `BXtoBY_diff` are correlated at 0.205 - small, but still positive.